azerion/gamedock-sdk/docs/console/game/promotion/promotion/index.md

 # Promotions
-On this page you see a list of campaign Promotions that are existing.
+On this page you see a list of existing campaign Promotions

 ## Content
 - [Table listing](#table-listing)